 Ditch the Traditional Fancy Restaurant Dinner

 Working together to prepare a home cooked meal presents a huge savings over dining out and is fun to plan and create together.
 Consider that you would not have on a typical Tuesday.
 If cooking is not your idea of a relaxing night, consider carry-out from your favorite restaurant.
-Over the past year, many restaurants have enhanced their takeout practices and elaborate dishes can now be brought home and still taste like they came right out of the kitchen.
-You will still save a lot of money by avoiding tips and other expenses while supporting a restaurant that has likely been struggling this year due to the pandemic.
+Over the past few years, many restaurants have enhanced their takeout practices and elaborate dishes can now be brought home and still taste like they came right out of the kitchen.
+You will still save a lot of money by avoiding tips and other expenses while supporting a restaurant that has likely been struggling due to the pandemic.
 As a few added bonuses, takeout means you don’t have to stress about reservations or crowds and you won’t need to do as much cleanup at home before snuggling up for a .